crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/datatypes/DvQuantity.rst

 .. java:method:: public void setMagnitude(double magnitude) throws InvalidDatatypeException
    :outertype: DvQuantity

-   Sets the magnitude.
+   Sets the magnitude value.

-   :param magnitude: the new magnitude
+   :param magnitude: the new magnitude value
-   :throws InvalidDatatypeException: the invalid datatype exception
+   :throws InvalidDatatypeException: if a not valid magnitude value is specified

 setMax
 ^^^^^^